Matches 'n Mates

-Matches 'n Mates was an American syndicated game show created and produced by Nick Nicholson and E. Roger Muir that aired from 1967–1968, and was taped at both WJW-TV in Cleveland, Ohio and WAGA-TV in Atlanta, Georgia.
-It was a Nicholson-Muir Production in association with 20th Century Fox Television.
+Matches 'n Mates is an American game show hosted by Art James that aired in first-run syndication from 1967 to 1968.

+Developed by Taft Broadcasting and produced by Nick Nicholson and E. Roger Muir, this was the first of four programs Nicholson and Muir agreed to make with the broadcaster.
+Unlike most syndicated game shows of the era which were normally filmed in Los Angeles or New York City, Matches 'n Mates was taped at WJW-TV in Cleveland, Ohio, and at WAGA-TV in Atlanta, Georgia, throughout 1967.
+The show was developed in late 1966 in a weekly format at WDAF-TV, Taft's station in Kansas City, Missouri.
+20th Century-Fox Television served as distributor.
-The show was hosted by Art James, with Dave Michaels and Bob McClain announcing.

-Matches 'n Mates was a word game in which two Husband and Wife teams attempted to match questions to answers in order to reveal letters of a mystery word called the "Hidden Item".
+Personnel from WJW and WAGA assisted in the show's production.
+WJW announcer Bob McLean (later the host of a variety show for CBC Television) announced the Cleveland tapings, while WAGA announcer Dave Michaels announced the Atlanta tapings.

 Gameplay

+Matches 'n Mates was a word game in which two husband and wife teams attempted to match questions to answers in order to reveal letters of a mystery word called the "Hidden Item".
 One member of each couple, in turn, calls out a letter between "A" and "I" and an incomplete statement was read ("To paint a fence you would use...").
 The other member called out one of twelve numbers, each representing a different answer.
 If the statement and answer matched, a letter or space was revealed on the nine-space Hidden Item Board.
 The first team to identify a Hidden Item won the round, and the first team to win three rounds won the game and a bonus prize.

+Episode status

+Approximately 130 episodes were taped and distributed by 20th Century-Fox Television.